benjaminkott/bootstrap_package/README.rst

 ==================================================

-This TYPO3 CMS >= 6.2 extension delivers a fully configured frontend based on the Bootstrap CSS Framework and functions basicly as a THEME for TYPO3CMS.
+This TYPO3 CMS >= 6.2 extension delivers a fully configured frontend based on the Bootstrap CSS Framework and functions basically as a THEME for TYPO3CMS.

 The goal of this package is to give an advanced example of how modern templating in TYPO3 CMS can be handled nicely without depending on third party extensions.
 Bootstrap Package is built on top of CSS_STYLED_CONTENT >= 6.2 and comes with a fully configurable Frontend via TypoScript.
 This includes the TypoScript Constant Editor.
-Additionally you will see a Custom Backend Module that allows you to edit every variable of the Bootstrap CSS Framework 3.1.1.

 Minimal Dependencies
 ====================